AlexRogalskiy/bash-cd/README.md

 ## Environment Configuration Model

-There are specific bash variables which must be declared globally and any variable that can be used in the *environment-templates* must also be *exported*.
+There are specific bash variables which must be declared globally and any variable that are used in *templates* must also be *exported*.

 The best way is to checkout the example [`/env/var.sh`](env/var.sh) and try running `./apply.sh build --host HOST0` and then look at the `./build` output.